Cannabis Supply Chain Management and the Role of Data

 When it comes to optimizing grow, scaling effectively, or refining supply chain relationships, environmental and compliance data are excellent metrics for creating impact.

 METRC data is great for gaining an in-depth understanding of supply.
-Since the data is generally around measurements on product quantity, type, and quality, it’s suitable for sharing with downstream partners to enhance supply chain operations.
+Since the data is generally around measurements on product quantity, type, and quality, it’s suitable for sharing with downstream partners to enhance supply chain authentication and operation.

 Data is the Future